nextest-rs/nextest/site/src/book/setup-scripts.md

 ## Script execution

-A given setup script *S* is only executed if the current profile has at least one rule where the `filter` and `platform` predicates match the current execution environment, and the setup script is selected.
+A given setup script *S* is only executed if the current profile has at least one rule where the `filter` and `platform` predicates match the current execution environment, and the setup script *S* is listed in `setup`.

 Setup scripts are executed serially, in the order they are defined (*not* the order they're specified in the rules).
 If any setup script exits with a non-zero exit code, the entire test run is terminated.